Total Pageviews

 Since its located over a mountain range there are places where you can actually see the peaks coming through the ice

-An old Russian Missile Carrier is our mode of transportation today which in itself is an unique experience up the glacier & to its entrance
+An old 8x8 truck and old NATO Missile Launcher is our mode of transportation today, which in itself is an unique experience up the glacier and to its entrance

 So once i got to Langjokull i did a little research on this feat of engineering that allows us access to a tunnel year round, as during the summer months there is a risk of ice collapsing because of the warmer temperatures.

-Well a team of architects, engineers & geophysicists worked of solving this problem & the end result was the worlds longest tunnel (500 meters long (1640 feet), 3 meter tall (10 feet) & 3.5 meters wide (12 feet)
+Well a team of architects, engineers and geophysicists worked of solving this problem, with the end result was the worlds longest tunnel (500 meters long (1640 feet), 3 meter tall (10 feet) plus 3.5 meters wide (12 feet)

 Look closely at the right side of the windshield